Which policy demands are right for your council

 Green and blue spaces are essential for nature and our health.
 However, around 10 million people in the UK live in areas without proper green space, with people of colour twice as likely as white people to miss out.

-Call for councils to plant more trees and improve green spaces to cool down towns and cities, boost mental and physical health, and create space for nature.
+Councils can plant more trees and improve green spaces to cool down towns and cities, boost mental and physical health, and create space for nature.

 Farming is at the frontline of climate extremes, here and overseas.
 Droughts, extreme heat and flooding can all damage food production and make it harder for farmers to earn a living.
+Ideally we’d all be able to access affordable healthy food grown locally — that's going to be harder if farmers are struggling.

 Councils can help sustainable farming by buying local produce for use in schools and care homes, creating Local Nature Recovery Strategies, and giving farms permissions for barn conversions, farm shops and renewable energy developments.